nfp-projects/storage-upload/README.md

 ### Config

-The config file should look something like this:
+The mapped config file should look something like this:

 `config.production.json`
 ```json